iLert/docs/integrations/kentix-am.md

 It is important to choose **Alarmstate change** as alarm assignment otherwise the connection wont work properly.

-## A word on the Kentix device <-> iLert alert relation
+## A word on the Kentix device <-> ilert alert relation

-Each iLert alert source is connected to a Kentix AlarmManager Webhook.\
+Each ilert alert source is connected to a Kentix AlarmManager Webhook.\
 Which in fact are assigned to Alarmzones.
 You might created multiple alert sources and assign them to as many Alarmzones as you like.

 Each device in a alarmzone will create its own alert for its alarms.\
-However iLert will not create a new alert per alarm type if an ongoing alert of the same device is already open, instead the additional alarms are appended to the existing alert.
+However ilert will not create a new alert per alarm type if an ongoing alert of the same device is already open, instead the additional alarms are appended to the existing alert.

-When all alarms of the device fall back to normal state, iLert will automatically resolve the opened alert.
+When all alarms of the device fall back to normal state, ilert will automatically resolve the opened alert.

 ![](<../.gitbook/assets/Screenshot 2020-08-18 at 17.18.47.png>)